dotnet/csharplang/proposals/state-machine-restriction-updates.md

 > **It is a compile-time error for an unsafe context ([§23.2][unsafe-contexts]) to contain `await` or `yield`.**

-Furthermore, variables inside async or iterator methods should not be "fixed" but rather "moveable" if they need to be hoisted to fields of the state machine.
+Furthermore, variables inside async or iterator methods should not be "fixed" but rather "moveable" if they need to be hoisted to fields of the state machine (similarly to captured variables).
-Note that this is a pre-existing bug in the spec independent of the feature because `unsafe` blocks inside `async` methods were always allowed.
+Note that this is a pre-existing bug in the spec independent of the rest of the proposal because `unsafe` blocks inside `async` methods were always allowed.

 [§23.4 Fixed and moveable variables][fixed-vars]: